-Procedures, on the other hand, clearly define a sequence of steps to be followed in a consistent manner, such as how the organization will respond to any policy violations.
+- Procedures clearly define a sequence of steps to be followed in a consistent manner, such as how the organization will respond to any policy violations.

 However, these policies and procedures are rendered useless if employers neglect to adhere to them or fail to effectively communicate them to employees.
 Utilizing both policies and procedures during decision-making ensures that employers are consistent in their decisions.

 Properly addressing employee behavior begins by training managers on workplace policies to ensure a thorough understanding of what behavior is acceptable and how to remediate inappropriate behavior.
 Further, if your organization is able to show that efforts were taken to educate and train employees, through policy and education, it can provide an affirmative defense in the event that a case, such as the one above, may go to litigation.

 The latter part of this dilemma, communication with employees, should be easy to address.
 Your organization should provide easy access to policies and trainings, and utilize tools to document employee communication and attestation.
 To bring it full circle, it is important for compliance officers to develop a communication procedure so your employees aren’t left in the dark regarding important policies.The more difficult piece for employers is to adhere to and enforce the established policies and procedures.

 The following case study demonstrates how an organization failed to act in accordance with their policies and procedures, and the significant impact this failure had upon the organization.

 An employee of a large organization reported to the organization’s Human Resources (HR) department that a co-worker “harassed” her based on her gender.

 The HR Manager concluded that an internal investigation should be conducted to understand the details of the allegation.
 The HR Manager further concluded that a third-party was best suited to conduct such an investigation.